AppPorter/AppPorter/README.md

 ### Fix

-- [ ] window control button hover effect
+- [ ] Optimize UI for some languages
-- [ ] border of zip preview panel
+- [ ] Border of zip preview panel
 - [ ] x-scrollbar of zip preview panel